 Summary

 Please arrive early enough so that you can begin the sound check at 6:30 (or earlier if you anticipate a long sound setup.)
-The caller-led workshop is at 7:00, dance starts at 7:30.
+The caller-led workshop is at 7:00, and the dance starts at 7:30.
 The dance ends at 10:00pm sharp.
-Please cater your program to the crowd, in terms of difficulty and dance type, to the shorter-than-most evening and to the often crowded hall.
+Please cater your program to the crowd, in terms of difficulty and dance type, to the shorter-than-most evening, and to the often-crowded hall.
 We need to keep a W-9 form on file for all performers.
 Please do not enter or exit the building using the doors on the Dayton side unless you have particularly difficult equipment/instruments to load via the stairs to the parking lot.

 Place and time

 The dance is in the Community Hall of the Phinney Neighborhood Center.
 The center's address is 6532 Phinney Avenue North in Seattle, but the Community Hall is actually off of Dayton Avenue, one block east.
-It's the brick building off the lower parking lot.
+It's the brick building off the lower parking lot, and at the bottom of the stairwell.
 Click here for a map and directions.The sound check begins at 6:30, so please arrive early enough so that you can set up and tune up prior to the sound check.
-Our sound person often arrives early, so if you have complex sound needs, please arrive early to allow for sound check to end by 7:00.
-It's very difficult for the caller to be heard in our hall over the sound check.
-There is a beginner's workshop at 7:00, which the caller leads.
+Our sound person often arrives early, so if you have complex sound needs, please coordinate with them and arrive early enough to finish the check by 7:00.
+It is very difficult for the caller to be heard in our hall over the sound check.
+The caller leads a beginner's workshop at 7:00, and they often ask the band to play for part of the workshop.
 The dance runs from 7:30-10:00 with a brief break.

 Sound and piano

-We have a full sound system with two main speakers, two monitor speakers, three direct boxes, mixer, eq, a variety of mics, etc. You shouldn't need to supply anything, though if you want to bring your own direct box, mic, etc. that's fine.
-We have one music stand.
+We have a full sound system with four main speakers, two monitor speakers, direct boxes, mixer, eq, a variety of microphones, etc. You don't need to supply anything; although if you want to bring your own direct box, microphone, etc. that's fine.
+We have a few music stands.
 We have a rotating schedule of sound people, so if you need to talk to the sound person, please ask us for the contact info of your sound person in advance.
-There is an acoustic piano (upright) on the stage.
-We keep the piano in good working condition and have it tuned once or twice annually as necessary.
+There is a relatively new acoustic piano (upright) on the stage.
+We keep the piano in good working condition and have it tuned twice a year.

 What to expect